sundance-kid/MumbleClientConsole/doc/README.md

 Run `systemctl daemon-reload` and then `service mumble restart` and you should be set with a tls certificate!

+For debugging audio you can start /home/mumble/bin/talkiepi with export ALSOFT_LOGLEVEL=4 set;

 ## Install the USB soundcard